 (970) 491-6384

-112 Student Services Building (East Drive – Corner of University Ave and Libbie Coy Way)
+112 Student Services Building (at the corner of University Avenue and Libbie Coy Way)

 [email protected]

-In 2021 the CSU Police Department delivered 24 programs or presentations to 1164 people, including students, parents, faculty, and staff.
 All trainings are offered year-round, and if a group would like a post training follow-up, that is always an option.
-However, CSUPD does not schedule classes unless they are requested.
+However, classes are not scheduled unless requested.
+All courses are free of charge.

 CSUPD training topics